Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 We have that same authority, but we do not use it.
 Instead, some people say what they hear other people saying.
 Believe it or not, I have NEVER yelled out "The devil is a liar!
 I could, but I know it has no power.

 We should do it the exact same way that Jesus did.
 We should talk directly to the devil and not about him.
 We should use our authority to call him by his name and command him to "Get thee hence, Satan!" or "Get behind me, Satan!"
-Since we know it worked for Jesus, we can rest assured that it will work for us as well.
+Since we know it worked for Jesus, we can be certain that it will work for us as well.

-The devil tired a third time and took Jesus to a very high mountain and showed him all the kingdoms of the world and promised to give it all to Jesus if Jesus would bow down to him.
+The devil tried a third time and took Jesus to a very high mountain and showed Him all the kingdoms of the world and promised to give it all to Jesus if Jesus would bow down to him.
 The kingdoms of the world were not Satan's to give.

-You must say the same thing and Satan will leave you, and the angels will come and minister to you.
+You must say the same thing and Satan will leave you, and the angels will come and minister to you as well.